-The Coalition for Compassionate Care of California invites our members and professionals in palliative medicine and advance care planning to submit breakout session proposals for our 10th annual summit:
+The Coalition for Compassionate Care of California invites our members and professionals in palliative medicine and advance care planning to submit breakout session proposals for our 12th Annual Summit:

-- Integrating advance care planning into systems and communities
+- Integrating advance care planning into healthcare systems and/or communities

 - POLST quality improvement